MortalLizard/EmailParser/README.md

+---

 # Email Processing Pipeline Overview

 This document outlines the custom email processing pipeline used to format and simplify emails, particularly from Zendesk, for local ChatGPT processing.
-The service is designed to streamline email content by extracting key information, removing unnecessary data, and formatting the email content into a structured output suitable for further analysis.
+The service is designed to streamline email content by extracting key information and formatting it into a structured output for further analysis.

 ## Table of Contents
 1. [Introduction](#introduction)